 Lautaro Reyes

-I am a performance artist working with movement and choreography.
-My interests develop from intuitions that I mentally project as landscapes, and within those spaces I generate dialogues through a sensory understanding.
-I explore the possible languages of the body so they can be expressed with qualities not shaped by academic frameworks.
-I conceive movement as a mechanism that provokes subjective images both in those who create choreography and those who observe it, and through that shared imaginary I propose a form of common understanding.
+Lautaro Reyes is a performance artist working with movement and choreography.
+His interests develop from intuitions that he mentally projects as landscapes, and within those spaces he generates dialogues through a sensory understanding.
+He explores the possible languages of the body so they can be expressed with qualities not shaped by academic frameworks.
+He conceives movement as a mechanism that provokes subjective images both in those who create choreography and those who observe it, and through that shared imaginary he proposes a form of common understanding.

-I have trained in various Ibero-American schools, including the International Chair of the National Ballet of Cuba in Havana, the Julio Bocca Studio in Buenos Aires, and IT Dansa at the Institut del Teatre in Barcelona.
-I have worked with emerging choreographers such as Guido Sarli, Manuel Rodríguez, and Giorgia Nardin, as well as with companies like Cobosmika Co and La Veronal, performing across America, Europe, and Asia.
-In 2021, I co-starred in El libro de Sicilia, a theatre production by the Centro Dramático Nacional directed by Pablo Fidalgo.
-I have collaborated as a choreography and movement assistant for works by Elsa Mingot and Malen Iturri.
-Between 2022 and 2023, I took part in the exhibition project Utopía Rambles at the Santa Mònica art center.
+He has trained in various Ibero-American schools, including the International Chair of the National Ballet of Cuba in Havana, the Julio Bocca Studio in Buenos Aires, and IT Dansa at the Institut del Teatre in Barcelona.
+He has worked with emerging choreographers such as Guido Sarli, Manuel Rodríguez, and Giorgia Nardin, as well as with companies like Cobosmika Co and La Veronal, performing across America, Europe, and Asia.
+In 2021, he co-starred in *El libro de Sicilia*, a theatre production by the Centro Dramático Nacional directed by Pablo Fidalgo.
+He has collaborated as a choreography and movement assistant for works by Elsa Mingot and Malen Iturri.
+Between 2022 and 2023, he took part in the exhibition project *Utopía Rambles* at the Santa Mònica art center.

 https://camaralucida.org